 What have been the highlights for you?

-What do you say to anyone thinking of becoming a mentor?
+What do you say to anyone thinking of becoming a LOOK Mentor?

-Becoming a mentor is an important role, so you need to be prepared that your mentee might have quite rigid views on their sight loss.
+Becoming a LOOK Mentor is an important role, so you need to be prepared that your mentee might have quite rigid views on their sight loss.
 But, the wonderful thing is that we are chosen for our ability to have empathy, and we get training that reminds us not to get frustrated and to go at our mentees pace.
-Becoming a mentor will allow you to meet some inspirational people, and you will grow and develop alongside your mentees.
+Becoming a LOOK Mentor will allow you to meet some inspirational people, and you will grow and develop alongside your mentees.

-Even if you aren’t looking to be a mentor yet, or to receive mentoring, Look are a wonderful charity and it is a delight to be associated with them.
-Help them grow.
+Even if you aren’t wanting to be a LOOK Mentor yet, or to receive mentoring, LOOK is a wonderful charity and it is a delight to be associated with them.
+Get involved and help them grow!